gustavorodr/small_view/README.md

 # small_view
-Little node apying Postgis to Work with polygons and maps
+Little node app using Postgis to Work with polygons and maps

 ## Dependencies: